-The cybersecurity researcher Saugat Pokharel discover how sensitive information of users reveals to the attackers.
+The cybersecurity researcher Saugat Pokharel discover how sensitive information of users reveals to attackers.

 As per Pokharel, the bug came into the Picture because of an experimental feature that Facebook was testing.

-Millions of users of Facebook has signed up for an Instagram account as they trust the platform very reliable and at the time of sign up, it also ensures that your data like email id and birthday won’t be visible publicly but Saugat Pokharel, one of the cybersecurity researcher discover this Facebook bug that how attackers can easily access your private information.
+Millions of users of Facebook have signed up for an Instagram account as they trust the platform very reliably and at the time of sign up, it also ensures that your data like email id and birthday won’t be visible publicly but Saugat Pokharel, one of the cybersecurity researcher discover this Facebook bug that how attackers can easily access your private information.

 Well, All business users receive a direct message on Instagram to reveal personal information.

 Facebook Bug How it attacks?

 As per Pokharel that this bug only worked on Accounts that as private in the setting and do not accept DMs from the public.

 By enabling this setting ideally, you will be not notified that your profile has been viewed by someone.
 Pokharel also said that this bug was only exposed for a small duration as the experiment started in October.

 He also mentioned that the Facebook engineer quickly fixed the issues within a few hours after reporting.